 Retailers are quite familiar with POS systems due to their various benefits for better management.
-However, when it comes to service-based businesses, some are still hesitant about whether they need a POS system or not.
-You might be wondering “Does service business need a POS system?”.
+However, when it comes to service-based businesses, some are still hesitant about whether they need a POS system.
+You might be wondering, “Does service business need a POS system?”.
 Our answer is Yes, but choose wisely – here are the reasons why.

 It helps create an omnichannel experience

 The shift to online places does not only happen in the retail industry but also in service businesses.
 Online platforms and mobile devices play an important role in the customer experience nowadays.
 This is when the omnichannel model, which connects the experience between online and offline touchpoints, becomes more dominant in the service sector.

 Let’s take restaurants as an example.
 Many customers now prefer to look at the menu and choose the dish from the comfort of their homes or offices.
 After that, they can have the order delivered or choose curbside pickup.
 In fact, a global survey has shown that 46% of consumers confirm inventory online before they go to the store.

 With this growing demand, a POS system can help businesses stay on track with different orders and transactions across different touchpoints.
 You can easily add, remove, delete and monitor your service or consumers’ activity on one screen.
 If you are wondering which POS system suits the omnichannel model best, check out ConnectPOS with their excellent click and collect features and many other customizable options.